Mister-Espria/DiscLoBot/readme.md

 All these events will be logged in a channel of your choosing.
 There is also an option to send only joining events to another channel in a nice formatted message in case you want to make that available to see to other members.

 This is a selfhosted bot.
-I found public bot's which had this functionalty but they were not very reliable.
+I found public bots which had this functionalty but they were not very reliable.

+> With the Node-Red part below, you can pretty much build your bot to control anything you want.
+There is a Node-Red example to control your Home-Assistant lights, switches, scripts and more.

 ### Simple text logger:
 ![Logger](https://raw.githubusercontent.com/Mister-Espria/DiscLoBot/master/readme_images/Logger.PNG)